 Its free services include Pixlr X (for express) with essential tools for quick editing.
 Pixlr E (for editor) offers a more extensive selection of tools for more sophisticated content creation and Remove BG, an AI-based background removal tool.

 If you need even more photo editing capabilities, they offer a subscription-based plan that includes more stickers, overlays, and visual effects, as well.

-Pixlr offers templates, as well, some free and some part of the subscription service.
+Pixlr offers templates, as well.
+Some are free and others are part of their subscription service.

 It’s impossible to manage your brand’s social media accounts 24 hours a day, seven days a week.
-But the world of social media doesn’t turn off at 5 p.m.
+However, the world of social media doesn’t turn off at 5 p.m.

 Social media tools for monitoring and scheduling can help.
-They can save you hours every week by combining your brand activity from multiple social media networks into one dashboard.
+Every week, they can save you hours by combining your brand activity from multiple social media networks into one dashboard.

 It works a lot like Hootsuite.
-You can create and schedule social posts, and then track them through their analytics.
+You can create and schedule social posts and then track them through their social media analytics.

-Buffer will also prioritize social mentions for you, so you can respond to the most pressing ones first.
+Buffer will also prioritize social mentions for you so that you can respond to the most pressing ones first.

 Hopper HQ connects your brand with top content creators in your vertical.
 Once you choose from a list of recommended creators, they deliver content you can share in posts and paid ads.

 CoSchedule is a simple, integrated social media and blog publishing calendar.